Family enjoys setting sun in Alpena.

 Make More Out of Life

 Northeast Michigan is filled with exciting career options across diverse industries, from healthcare and manufacturing to engineering.
-And if you’ve ever dreamt of owning a business, the Northeast Michigan’s Entrepreneurial Network and Northern Michigan Pitch Night Competitions offer great opportunities for entrepreneurs to showcase their business ideas and potentially secure funding.
+And if you’ve ever dreamt of owning a business, the Northeast Michigan’s Entrepreneurial Network and Michigan Small Business Development Center offer great opportunities for entrepreneurs to showcase their business ideas and potentially secure funding.
 With its vibrant economy and entrepreneurial spirit, Northeast Michigan is a promising destination for anyone seeking a fulfilling career.

 Learn More About Working in MI Call to action arrow